Note on Corona Virus, Flu, and RSV

 While this AHG program is sponsored by our church, mentors and girls from all the greater Cumberland Country area are welcome to participate.
 Call the Church Office for more detail – (931) 484-6026.

-TRAIL LIFE USA Meeting: Monday, April 21, 6:30 pm
+TRAIL LIFE USA Meeting: Monday, May 19, 6:30 pm

 This ministry is a Church-Based, Christ-Centered, Boy-Focused mentoring and discipleship journey that speaks to the heart of a boy.
 Established on timeless values derived from the Bible and set in the context of outdoor adventure, boys from Kindergarten through 12th grade are engaged in a Troop setting by male mentors where they are challenged to grow in character, understand their purpose, serve their community, and develop practical leadership skills to carry out the mission for which they were created.